mslinn/sbt-ethereum-docs/docs/tutorial.md

 To interact with most Ethereum smart contracts, you need a JSON descriptor of the contract called an ABI.

-When you develop and deploy a smart contract yourself, `sbt_ethereum` will automatically remember and incorporate the ABI into the its internal database.
+When you develop and deploy a smart contract yourself, `sbt-ethereum` will automatically remember and incorporate the ABI into the its internal database.
 However, when you wish to interact with a smart contract deployed by someone else, you have to get hold of the ABI somehow.